Andrew-devcoder/form-sent/README.md

     - Choose any name to orient yourself.
     - You will be provided with a password that you need to copy and paste instead of **`SMTP_PASSWORD`** in the brackets 'your password'.
     - Note that you won't be able to view the password again, so don't close this browser tab until you use it.

+### Privacy and Security Measures for Email Form Submission
+> Privacy is a critical aspect when setting up email form submission.
+To ensure the privacy of sensitive information, it is highly recommended that you take the following precautions:

+- **Do not share your email sending password:** Avoid sharing your email sending password through email or any other communication method like chats or messages.
+Keep the password in a secure location that only you have access to.
+- **Do not publish the configuration file on public resources:** Never publish the configuration file (e.g., mail.php) on public resources like GitHub or other hosting services.
+Instead, use a config.php file where you can create variables to store configuration data.
+It is also recommended to add the **`config.php`** file to **`.gitignore`** to exclude it from the repository when uploading to GitHub.
+Following these precautions will help you protect your privacy and secure your project from potential threats.
+Please make sure to adhere to these recommendations when setting up email form submission.

 That's it!
 Now you're ready to start receiving form submissions via email.